lPen88/tesi/tesi.md

 This model [] has been trained using YOLOv8 to detect and classify plant leaves: YOLOv8 [] is a computer vision model architecture developed by Ultralytics, which allows to train models at performing detection and classification of images and real-time video feeds.

-While Ultralytics has provided no proper documentation on YOLO architecture nor inner workings, it has uploaded a vast amount of tutorials and guided examples on how to train a model with it, which would speed up the process of building a system ourselves.
+While Ultralytics has provided no proper documentation on YOLO's internal architecture nor inner workings, it has uploaded a vast amount of tutorials and guided examples on how to train a model with it, which would speed up the process of building a system ourselves if needed.
 This paper [] describes YOLOv8's architecture, although it is unclear if was written by an affiliate of Ultranalytics, or at least in cooperation with them.

 The model was trained by FOODU, an Indian company specialised in Web Designing.
-On the model's page, not much information about the training process is shared: the dataset utilised was not shared, it is stated that it's composed by "hundreds of images of 46 different plants, including both disease-infected and healthy leaves"; training was ran for 50 epochs, and, worringly, the terms "testing" nor "vealuation" never appeared on the page, but it is claimed that "The model has achieved a precision (mAP@0.5) of 0.946 on the object detection task".
+On the model's HuggingFace page, not much information about the training process is shared: the dataset utilised was not shared, but it is stated that it's composed by "hundreds of images of 46 different plants, including both disease-infected and healthy leaves"; training was ran for 50 epochs, and, worringly, the terms "testing" nor "vealuation" have appeared on the page, but it is claimed that "The model has achieved a precision (mAP@0.5) of 0.946 on the object detection task".

 \[conclusion\] something something the model page is smelly, wouldn't trust it